|Nutritional Guidelines (per serving)|

 As one may imagine, there are a number of recipes for a 'black martini' out there.
 I've included two on this page.
 The first has become the more popular of the two and, in my opinion, the better option.
 The orange liqueur complements the vodka-raspberry mix and if you try the second recipe, I think that you will agree.

 The second recipe listed calls for either gin or vodka with either blackberry brandy or black raspberry liqueur and is the recipe that one reader commented on with the suggestion of skipping the brandy.
-In all honesty, I have to agree and would recommend Chambord in either recipe.
+We would recommend Chambord in either recipe.

 There is yet another way to get a 'black martini' and that would be to make a Vodka Martini with Blavod, a black colored vodka.
-If finding this black vodka proves difficult or you want to color your favorite clear vodka, you can add food coloring using this formula: How to Make Black Vodka.
+If finding this black vodka proves difficult or you want to color your favorite clear vodka, you can add food coloring.

 Another Black Martini Recipe